 The work placements available to all students are a very important part of Newman's degree programmes, allowing students to develop their skills and use the abilities they have developed in real world settings.
-This experience makes Newman graduates highly sought after by graduate employers, with 94.5% of graduates employed or in further study 6 months after graduation (15/16 DHLE).
-The success of Newman's graduates is due to the commitment of the university to not only give students good academic qualifications but also to encourage a flexibility to change, developing enquiring minds capable of innovating and adapting to the challenges of the future.
+This experience makes Newman graduates highly sought after by graduate employers and many subject areas see a good percentage of students either in employment or further study, including 92% of Business students, 100% of Drama students, 97% of English students and 94% of Sport students (respondents of the 2016-17 DLHE survey).
+The success of Newman's graduates is due to the commitment of the University to not only give students good academic qualifications but also to encourage a flexibility to change, developing enquiring minds capable of innovating and adapting to the challenges of the future.
 This is demonstrated by the University careers team's initiative to integrate preparation for careers into general teaching, putting students in an advantageous position when it comes to securing employment.
-According to the Department for Education LEO data, Newman is the top university for graduate employment one year and three years after graduation and in the top 10 five years after graduation.